tirucloud/Netflix-Clone/README.md

 ```

-   **Installing Prometheus:**
+### Prometheus:**

-  Here's a brief explanation of the key parts in this /etc/systemd/system/prometheus.service file:

-   - `User` and `Group` specify the Linux user and group under which Prometheus will run.

-   - `ExecStart` is where you specify the Prometheus binary path, the location of the configuration file (`prometheus.yml`), the storage directory, and other settings.

-   - `web.listen-address` configures Prometheus to listen on all network interfaces on port 9090.

-   - `web.enable-lifecycle` allows for management of Prometheus through API calls.

-   You can access Prometheus in a web browser using your server's IP and port 9090:
+1. You can access Prometheus in a web browser using your server's IP and port 9090:

    `http://<your-server-ip>:9090`